 If you went to college, you probably remember the admissions process and, in particular, the anxiety that can accompany the pressure to get into one of the more elite establishments.
-If you come from an Asian-American background, statistics suggest that this pressure was more applicable to you than to anyone else, as Asian-Americans have been found to believe, more so than any other groups, that studying at an elite college is essential for getting ahead.
+If you come from an Asian-American background, statistics suggest that this pressure was more applicable to you than to anyone else, as Asian-Americans have been found to believe, more so than any other group, that studying at an elite college is essential for getting ahead.
 If it’s Ivy League, even better, right?

 According to recent research, Asian-Americans tend to measure their success through achievements such as being high school valedictorian, attending one of the best colleges, and securing a career in a prestigious field such as law, medicine, or science.
-The same study revealed that Asian-Americans, in general, would prefer to be an average student at a top 10 university, then an outstanding one at a top 100 university.
+The same study revealed that Asian-Americans, in general, would prefer to be an average student at a top 10 university, than an outstanding one at a top 100 university.
 The most popular reason given for this striving for prestige is simple – the participants believed that this sense of belonging to an elite would shield them from discrimination going forward.

-However, no matter how outstanding your academic and career achievements maybe, those in minority groups appear to be just as susceptible to workplace discrimination.
+However, no matter how outstanding your academic and career achievements may be, those in minority groups appear to be just as susceptible to workplace discrimination.

 While Asian-Americans are used as an example in the above discussion, that is purely down to available data, and discrimination against all minority groups remains a problem.
 In fact, it appears that this attitude towards prestigious universities is misplaced anyway, as only a small proportion of successful CEOs have attended an Ivy League school.